-- Chef Alon Shaya owns Saba in New Orleans and Safta in Denver.
-His new restaurant Miss River is due to open in the Four Seasons New Orleans, and Silan in the Atlantis Hotel in the Bahamas.
+- Chef Alon Shaya owns Saba in New Orleans, Safta in Denver, Miss River in the Four Seasons New Orleans, and Silan in the Atlantis Hotel in the Bahamas.
 The chef is also the founder of Shaya Restaurant in New Orleans but is no longer affiliated with the restaurant.

 - Uri Scheft’s Breads Bakery has three locations in New York City serving a selection of Israeli baked goods, including his famous Chocolate Babka.
 Breads Bakery is the sister restaurant of Lehamim Bakery in Tel Aviv and he has written a cookbook called Breaking Breads.

-- Chef Eran Tibi owns Bala Baya in South London.
-The restaurant serves traditional Israeli dishes with a modern twist.
+- Chef Eran Tibi owns Bala Baya in South London and Kapara in Soho.
+The restaurants serve traditional Israeli dishes with a modern twist.